-Attract birds to your yard with the long stems of delicate blossoms of guara.
-Use it as a specimen plant to add drama among small grasses and larger perennials or create a guara bed for a showy display.
+Attract butterflies and other pollinators to your yard with gaura's long stems of delicate blossoms.
+Also known as wandflower, use this tough native perennial as a specimen plant among small grasses and larger perennials or create a stunning display by planting it in a large container.

 Gaura Care Must-Knows

 A long taproot means these plants are well-adapted to drought and can stand up to some pretty tough growing conditions.
-The one thing that absolutely must be avoided is wet soil, because it tends to cause rot in plants with taproots.
+The one thing that absolutely must be avoided is wet soil, because gaura's taproot is likely to rot in soggy conditions.
 During winter, gaura does best on the dry side and will not overwinter if kept too wet.
 Because of this, gaura is best planted in well-drained soil.
 An anomaly of the plant world, gaura not only tolerates poor growing conditions but actually grows better for it.
-In rich soil, the plants tend to grow leggy and develop lush foliage that tends to flop over.
-This can be mitigated by planting seedlings close to other plants for support.
+In rich soil, it tends to grow leggy stems and lush foliage that cause the whole plant to flop.

-Because of guara's tough nature, ability to stand up to harsh summer conditions, and profuse flowers, it has become quite popular.
-More work has been done to shrink these plants to accommodate containers, which has the benefit of making them workable.
-(Their loose, willowy shape can be overwhelming without the proper setting.)
+Because of gaura's tough nature, ability to stand up to harsh summer conditions, and profuse flowers, it has become quite popular.
+More work has been done to shrink these plants to accommodate containers, which has the benefit of making them more workable in gardens, too, because their loose, willowy shape can be overwhelming in a smaller setting.

 Phlox are one of those bounteous summer flowers any large sunny flowerbed or border shouldn't be without.
 There are several different kinds of phlox.
 Garden and meadow phlox produce large panicles of fragrant flowers in a wide assortment of colors.
 They also add height, heft, and charm to a border.
 Low-growing wild Sweet William, moss pinks, and creeping phlox are effective as ground covers, at the front of the border, and as rock and wild garden plants, especially in light shade.
 These native gems have been hybridized extensively especially to toughen the foliage against mildew problems; many recent selections are mildew-resistant.
 Phlox need amply moist soil for best overall health.